Wheelchair Users in Tucson Will Revel in Delight at These Local Spots

 1. Arizona-Sonora Desert Museum

 Tucson residents are familiar with the Arizona-Sonora Desert Museum.
-The museum has fully committed itself to finding solutions for Americans with disabilities, with disabled passenger loading and unloading, parking, wheelchair-accessible restrooms, and more.
+The museum has fully committed itself to finding solutions for Americans using wheelchairs by ensuring there are suitable passenger loading and unloading areas, accessible parking, restrooms, and more.

 If you or a loved one that uses a wheelchair wants to learn about different species, artifacts of the past, and more, then the Arizona-Sonora Desert Museum is the place to go.
 They have wheelchairs and motorized scooters available for rental.

 Housing Arizona’s most famous resident, the giant saguaro cactus, the Saguaro National Park invites even wheelchair users to enjoy its sights, sounds, and smells.
 Accessible features found at both visitor centers include designated parking spaces, accessible restrooms and drinking fountains, paved cactus garden paths and captioned orientation programs.
 Saguaro West offers volume assist, audio description, and Neckloop telefoil Couplers for its theater program.

 For wheelchair users wanting to escape the hustle and bustle of city life but want to be within the bounds of the city, then the Tucson Botanical Gardens is wheelchair accessible with its paved paths connecting the many gardens filled with art, galleries, and numerous displays that will surely bring joy.

 4. Tucson Museum of Art

 The Tucson Museum of Art has its commitment rooted in helping visitors with an opportunity to experience artforms that come to life.
 With accessible parking, entrances, galleries, cafe, store, parking, elevators, and restrooms.
 The Tucson Museum of Art is a great place for you and your loved one to embrace creativity and see the world from a different perspective.